mohamedIzoughne/Izourne_Ecom_Dashboard/README.md

 To run the project locally, follow these steps:

 1. 🧪 Clone the repository: `git@github.com:mahmoud-saeed1/product-dashboard.git`
-2. 📂 Navigate to the project directory: `cd product-dashboard`
-3. 📦 Install the dependencies: `npm install`
+2. 📦 Install the dependencies: `npm install`
-4. ▶️ Start the application: `npm run dev`
+3. ▶️ Start the application: `npm run dev`
-5. 🌐 Open your browser and visit: `http://localhost:3000`
+4. 🌐 Open your browser and visit: `http://localhost:3000`

 Now you can start exploring the Product Dashboard and perform CRUD operations on your products.
 Enjoy! 🎉

-## Contributing 🤝
+## Credit

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
-Let's collaborate and make the Product Dashboard even better! 🙌

-Thank you for using the Product Dashboard and for your contributions.
-Together, we can create an exceptional frontend experience! 💫
+This project is an open source project that was made by mahmoud-saeed1, and I have used it and customized it for my project. it's an amazing job by him as I learned a lot from his folder structuring and all the design decisions that he made.